Archaeological Discoveries and the Bible

 - Skeptics said the Bible record of Moses was not reliable because it mentions writing (Exodus 24:4) and wheeled vehicles (Exodus 14:25), neither of which they said existed at the time.
 Recent discoveries in the Red sea proved the reliability of the Biblical story of Moses.

 - The ancient city of Petra (in the heart of Mount Seir) was virtually unknown to archaeologists, with only the Bible to give account of its existence (Ezekiel 35:7).
-But 200 years ago all of that changed when the Swiss explorer Johann Burckhardt made the legendary discovery.
+But 200 years ago all of that changed when the Swiss explorer Johann Burckhardt made the famous discovery of that city.

-- For years skeptics said the Bible was unreliable because it mentioned the Hittite nation (Deuteronomy 7:1) and cities like Nineveh (Jonah 1:1, 2) and Sodom (Genesis 19:1), which they denied ever existed.
-But now modern archaeology has confirmed that all three did exist.
+- For years skeptics said the Bible was unreliable because it recorded the Hittite nation (Deuteronomy 7:1) and cities like Nineveh (Jonah 1:1, 2) and Sodom (Genesis 19:1), which they denied ever existed.
+But now modern archaeology has confirmed that all three cities did exist.

-- At one time the 39 kings of ancient Israel and Judah who reigned during the divided kingdom were authenticated only from the Bible record, so critics charged fabrication.
+- At one time, the thirty nine kings of ancient Israel and Judah who ruled during the divided kingdom were verified only from the Bible record, so critics charged fabrication.
 But then archaeologists found cuneiform records that mentioned many of these kings.

-- A Biblical prophecy accurately foretold the destruction of the ancient city of Tyre (Ezekiel 26:3-5).
+- A Biblical prophecy correctly foretold the destruction of the ancient city of Tyre (Ezekiel 26:3-5).

 - Babylon was excavated in 1898.
 The archaeological findings point to the truth of Scripture’s prophecies about that great city (Isaiah 13:19-22).

-All this show that Bible historical statements are accurate and true.
+All this show that the Bible historical statements are accurate and true.